 About the South Carolina Ecological Services Field Office

-- Reduce impacts to fish and wildlife and their habitats in South Carolina from federally funded or authorized projects.
+- Reduce impacts to fish, wildlife, and their habitats in the state from federally funded or authorized projects (e.g. - Federal Energy Regulatory Commission (FERC) activities);

-- To identify, reduce, and prevent contamination of fish and wildlife resources through technical assistance, investigations, monitoring, and technical reviews of environmental contaminant issues.
+- Identify, reduce, and prevent contamination of fish and wildlife resources through technical assistance, investigations, monitoring, and technical reviews of environmental contaminant issues;

 - Conduct education and outreach activities in support of fish and wildlife conservation.